shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ### Sleigh Harness

 This harness fits over your back and allows you to quickly connect and disconnect from the sleigh pole.
 While connected, you can help pull the sleigh.
 You may connect and disconnect as an action.

+### Reindeer Ration

+During a short rest, you may choose to eat a Reindeer Ration.
+It restores 25% of your stamina, and heals 25% of your health.

+If you are not a deer race, make a DC20 Constitution saving throw.
+On a failure, you take a 1d4 poison damage and do not gain the benefits of this ration.

+### Ration

+Standard ration, edible for most species.
+During a short rest, you may choose to eat a Ration.
+It restores 10% of your health.

 ## Spells